slide/slide.github.io/_posts/2010-10-19-mono-csharp.md

 </div>

 <div>
-  I hadn&#8217;t had an opportunity to play with it as I had been pretty busy doing other stuff at work and really didn&#8217;t want to touch the application that I wanted to add it to because it&#8217;s pretty touchy for some reason.
-It&#8217;s a very multithreaded application with networking, database and a bunch of other stuff, so trying to touch it can cause rippling effects.
-It&#8217;s something I&#8217;ve really wanted to rewrite for a while anyway.
+  I hadn't had an opportunity to play with it as I had been pretty busy doing other stuff at work and really didn't want to touch the application that I wanted to add it to because it's pretty touchy for some reason.
+It's a very multithreaded application with networking, database and a bunch of other stuff, so trying to touch it can cause rippling effects.
+It's something I've really wanted to rewrite for a while anyway.
 I finally decided to implement a couple new features in the application and brave the problems that would come.
 </div>

 <div>